databrickslabs/dbldatagen/docs/source/DISTRIBUTIONS.md

 The Gamma distribution generates positive-valued durations, waiting times, and magnitudes — session lengths, time-to-resolution for support tickets, or insurance claim amounts.
-Unlike the Exponential distribution, Gamma can produce a mode away from zero when `shape > 1`, making it more realistic for durations that are rarely instantaneous.
+Unlike the Exponential distribution, Gamma can produce a mode away from zero when `shape > 1`, making it more realistic for quantities that are accumulated over time or durations that are not instantaneous.

 The `shape` parameter controls how many effective "stages" contribute to the total duration:
 `shape=1` reduces to an Exponential, while larger values shift the peak rightward and concentrate